ynput/OpenPype/CONTRIBUTING.md

 Inside each PR, put a link to the corresponding PR from the other product.
 OpenPype PRs should point to AYON PR and vice versa.

 AYON repository structure is a lot more granular compared to OpenPype.
-If you're unsure what repository you AYON equivalent PR should target, feel free to make OpenPype PR first and ask.
+If you're unsure what repository your AYON equivalent PR should target, feel free to make OpenPype PR first and ask.